 The Group supplies labour, management and accounting services.
-Revenue from supply of labour and services provided is recognised upon service rendered.
+Revenue from supply of labour and services provided is recognised when the services are performed and all criteria for acceptance by the customer have been satisfied.

-2.24 Taxes
+2.23 Taxes

 (a) Current income tax